vicmmml/com.unity.fvv.billboard/README.md

 ## FAQ and Troubleshooting

-### Error message "InvalidOperationException: Insecure connection not allowed"
-In some Unity versions  tools bar at the top Edit -> Project Settings -> Player -> Other Settings -> Configuration -> Allow downloads over HTTP on "Always allowed"
+- ### Error message "InvalidOperationException: Insecure connection not allowed" This error usually occurs in higher Unity versions, it can be solved by looking at Edit submenu (located in the tools bar at the top) and then `Project Settings -> Player -> Other Settings -> Configuration -> Allow downloads over HTTP` and select "Always allowed".